WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/Git/GitHubIntro/index.md

 - We now need to add all the files in the <mark>HelloWorld</mark> local repository to be processed.

-- We add the files to be processed by typing the following commands in GitBash: <mark>git add .</mark> and pressing <mark>enter</mark>.
+- We add the files to be processed by typing the following commands in GitBash: <mark><code>git add .</code></mark> and pressing <mark>enter</mark>.

-- Now let's check the status of our <mark>git add .</mark> to see what files have been added
+- Now let's check the status of our `git add .` to see what files have been added

 ## GitBash cont.

 <div float="right" class="img"><img src="./resources/Git15.png" /></div>

+- Type `git status` and press enter

-- You can see a number of files have been added for git processing including our <mark>.gitignore</mark>.
+- You can see a number of files have been added for tracking including our `.gitignore`

 - We will cover in future lessons what <mark>branches</mark> are and how we use them.